Info: The described steps can only be performed on the on-premise version of Assets Server, not on the cloud version.

 - Using Amazon CloudFront to speed up connections from remote locations

-8. Testing Assets Server
+7. Testing Assets Server

-- Verify that Assets Server is working properly by using Assets.
+Verify that Assets Server is working properly by using Assets.
 Perform tasks such as uploading some files, searching for them, downloading or sharing them, or any other tasks that are part of your daily workflow.

+Do you have corrections or additional information about this article?
+Leave a comment!
 Do you have a question about what is described in this article?
-Please contact support here.
+Please contact Support.

 0 comments